Let’s talk about feeder workouts…

 Good question!
 The point is to grow your muscle.

-“BUT DON’T I NEED SUPER HIGH WEIGHT TO GROW MY MUSCLES?”
+“BUT DON’T I NEED SUPER HEAVY WEIGHT TO GROW MY MUSCLES?”

 Not entirely true!
 Like always there are many different philosophies and we’ll dive into the reasoning behind this and why it actually works.